-The Minimum Capital Requirement (MCR) for the Club is \$16.4m (2016: \$16.3m).
+The Minimum Capital Requirement (MCR) for the club is \$16.9m (2017: \$16.4m).
 The input parameters to the MCR are the net best estimate technical provision and the net written premium.
 The net best estimate technical provision data input for the club is \$nil, being the minimum amount accepted by the calculation, as the club has a negative net best estimate technical provision (due to the inclusion of premium receivable from members within the claims provision).
-The net written premiums are as reported in the Statutory Financial Statements of the club.
+The net written premiums consist of premiums due to the club during the reporting period irrespective of whether the premiums relate in whole or in part to insurance cover provided in prior or future periods.